Monitoring Cloud Access and Activity

 Location-based anomalies - Cloud Access Management learns the location information for every user session and trains a model to identify anomalous locations that could represent a security risk.
 When an anomaly is detected, a location alert is created along with usage events to help you quickly diagnose and triage the issue.

-Activity-based anomalies — Cloud Access Management learns the activity type and volume for every user and trains a model to identify anomalous activity that could indicate a security risk.
-When an anomaly is detected, an alert is created along with event data to help you quickly diagnose and triage the issue.
+Activity-based anomalies - Cloud Access Management learns the activity type and volume for every user and trains a model to identify anomalous activity that could indicate a security risk.
+When an anomaly like shadow access is detected, an alert is created along with event data to help you quickly diagnose and triage the issue.

 Viewing and Triaging Alerts